rlindskog/vueniverse/README.md

 **FUTURE TODO**
  - Create an admin interface! (currently working on)
  - Create a few more NPM convenience commands, such as "create-admin-user" and "create-app" (which would create an MVC folder in the API, and add a page on the admin interface).
- - vue-cli option to choose bewteen PostgreSQL and MongoDB (MongoDB currently implemented)
+ - vue-cli option to choose between PostgreSQL and MongoDB (MongoDB currently implemented)
- - vue-cli option to choose bewteen AirBNB and Standard Linting Style.
+ - vue-cli option to choose between AirBNB and Standard Linting Style.
  - vue-cli option to include unit/e2e tests.